Cold-Development/MoneyPouchDeluxe/README.md

 #########################################################################################################

 # If you don't want to use custom textures such as "PLAYER_HEAD" just replace it with "CHEST" or "ENDER_CHEST" and leave "texture-url:" empty.
 You have an example below somewhere.
+# You can use placeholders in the pouch's lore. %pricerange_from% and %pricerange_to%
+# economytypes can be: VAULT (money), XP, PlayerPoints, LemonMobCoins, owncustomname (name of defined custom pouch)

 pouches:
   tier: